Jerry Sadowitz: 1980s

 Sadowitz made his comedy debut in 1983 at a Glasgow club and secured a regular stand-up slot at the Weavers Inn pub on London Road in Glasgow.
-The pub was run by future comedian Janey Godley, and he got the gig after her brother Jim begged her to put him on.
+The pub was run by future comedian Janey Godley, and Sadowitz got the gig after her brother Jim begged her to put him on.
 Sadowitz began travelling to London to perform at The Comedy Store every two weeks for two years, making the 400-mile journey via Stagecoach express coach.
 He moved to the city permanently in 1986, living with his mother in Hampstead until 2005.
 There, he began his first job working in Selfridges.

 In the early days, Sadowitz was managed by comedian and club proprietor Malcolm Hardee.
 As a bet with fellow comic Nick Revell, he produced one of his most famous lines of that era: "Nelson Mandela, what a cunt.
 Terry Waite, fucking bastard.
 I dunno, you lend some people a fiver, you never see them again."
 For a time Sadowitz was considered part of the alternative comedy movement, but his act proved too objectionable with The Guardian stating that Sadowitz "shook up the right-on values of the 80s alternative comedy circuit with his willingness to say the unsayable".
 Sadowitz has described Bernard Manning as "the good cop" to his bad.

 Sadowitz's 1987 Edinburgh Fringe show Total Abuse was filmed at the Assembly Rooms and also released in audio as the album Gobshite.
 The album was quickly withdrawn from sale due to fears of being sued for libel by Jimmy Savile as Sadowitz references rumours of the TV personality being a paedophile.
 Following Savile's death in 2011, hundreds of reports of sexual abuse by him became public.

 After a brief run as a columnist for Time Out magazine, he embarked on the Lose Your Comic Virginity tour in 1989.
 At this time he was being managed by Jon Thoday's fledgling Avalon Entertainment Ltd. The tour culminated in a show at the Dominion Theatre in London, at the end of which he appeared from the rear of the auditorium wearing a kilt and a huge plastic phallus from which he sprayed the audience.